wolfv6/keybrd_DH/schematics/README.md

 dodohand_BB is a schematic for a proof-of-concept keyboard that fits on a breadboard.
 It has everything needed to develop and test DodoHand's scanner firmware.

-dodohand_PCB is a schematic for the full DodoHand circuit used to design a PCB. dodohand_PCB is similar to dodohand_BB with the addition of:
+dodohand_PCB is a schematic for the full DodoHand circuit used to design the DodoHand PCB. dodohand_PCB is similar to dodohand_BB with the addition of:
 * more keys
 * LMC7101 buffer amplifiers